-excerpt from this study: Curcumin (Curcuma longa – Haldi) is the source of the spice Turmeric and is used in curries and other spicy dishes from India, Asia and the Middle East.
-Similar to many other herbal remedies, people first used curcumin as a food and later discovered that it also had impressive medicinal qualities.
-It has been used extensively in Ayurveda (Indian system of Medicine) for centuries as a pain relieving, anti-inflammatory agent to relieve pain and inflammation in the skin and muscles.
+Passage from this research: Curcumin (Curcuma longa – Haldi) is the source of the spice Turmeric and is used in curries and other spicy dishes from India, Asia and the Middle East.
+Like many other herbal remedies, people first used curcumin as a food and later discovered that it also had impressive medicinal qualities.
+It has been used extensively in Ayurveda (Indian system of Medicine) for centuries as a pain-relieving, anti-inflammatory agent to relieve pain and inflammation in the skin and muscles.
 It has also proven to have anti-cancer properties.
-Curcumin holds a high place in Ayurvedic medicine as a “cleanser of the body,” and today, science is finding a growing list of diseased conditions that can be healed by the active ingredients of turmeric.
+Curcumin holds a high place in Ayurvedic medicine as a “cleanser of the body,” Today, science is finding a growing list of diseased conditions that the active ingredients of turmeric can heal.

-excerpt from this article: The main organs that turmeric treats are the skin, heart, liver and lungs.
-Turmeric is used for epilepsy and bleeding disorders, skin diseases, to purify the body-mind, and to help the lungs expel Kapha.
-Activities of Turmeric include: Alterative, analgesic, antibacterial, anti-inflammatory, anti-tumor, anti-allergic, antioxidant, antiseptic, antispasmodic, appetizer, astringent, cardiovascular, carminative, cholagogue, digestive, diuretic, stimulant, and vulnerary.
+Portion from this analysis: The main organs turmeric treats are the skin, heart, liver and lungs.
+Turmeric is used for epilepsy, bleeding disorders, and skin diseases, to purify the body-mind, and to help the lungs expel Kapha.
+Activities of Turmeric include Alterative, analgesic, antibacterial, anti-inflammatory, anti-tumour, anti-allergic, antioxidant, antiseptic, antispasmodic, appetiser, astringent, cardiovascular, carminative, cholagogue, digestive, diuretic, stimulant, and vulnerary.
 Therapeutic uses of Turmeric: Anemia, cancer, diabetes, digestion, food poisoning, gallstones, indigestion, IBS, parasites, poor circulation, staph infections, and wounds.
-Turmeric helps to regulate the female reproductive system and purifies the uterus and breast milk, and in men it purifies and builds semen, which is counterintuitive for a pungent bitter.
-Turmeric reduces fevers, diarrhea, urinary disorders, insanity, poisoning, cough, and lactation problems in general.
+Turmeric helps regulate the female reproductive system and purifies the uterus and breast milk; in men, it purifies and builds semen, counterintuitive for an aromatic bitter.
+Turmeric reduces fevers, diarrhoea, urinary disorders, insanity, poisoning, cough, and lactation problems in general.
 Turmeric is used to treat external ulcers that respond to nothing else.
-Turmeric decreases Kapha and so is used to remove mucus in the throat, watery discharges like leucorrhea, and any pus in the eyes, ears, or in wounds, etc. In Ayurvedic cooking, turmeric is everywhere, this multifaceted wonder spice helps.
+Turmeric decreases Kapha and so is used to remove mucus in the throat, watery discharges like leucorrhea, and any pus in the eyes, ears, or wounds, etc. In Ayurvedic cooking, turmeric is everywhere; this multifaceted wonder spice helps.

-excerpt from this article: While many foods are powerful health enhancers, curcumin alone is known to positively impact over 560 diseases according to peer-reviewed research.
-Beating cancer with nutrition means to acquire the knowledge of how the foods people eat every day can be utilized to treat or prevent illness and disease.
+Excerpt: While many foods are powerful health enhancers, curcumin alone is known to impact over 560 diseases, according to peer-reviewed research.
+Beating cancer with nutrition means learning how the foods people eat daily can be utilised to treat or prevent illness and disease.
 While the advancements humanity has made throughout history are great, mainstream medicine has been going down a dark road.
 It is time to shift from a pharmaceutical-dependent state to nutrition-based prevention and treatment.